ethereum/homestead-guide/old-docs-for-reference/main-wiki.rst/Contract-Metadata-Docs-(NatSpec,-ABI).rst

 is secured by ethereum consensus - the authenticity of actual metadata content is secured by content hashing - the binding is tamper proof

-DAPP IDE environments are supposed to support the functionality, that when you create a contract, all its standard metadata is - bundled in a single ``cmd`` json file - compiled source code is keccak hashed -> ``Sha3(<evmcode>)`` - ``cmd`` json is keccak hashed ->
+ÐApp IDE environments are supposed to support the functionality, that when you create a contract, all its standard metadata is - bundled in a single ``cmd`` json file - compiled source code is keccak hashed -> ``Sha3(<evmcode>)`` - ``cmd`` json is keccak hashed ->